GitTools/GitVersion/docs/input/docs/configuration.md

 The header for ignore configuration.

+### update-build-number

+Configures GitVersion to update the build number or not when running on a build server.

 #### sha

 A sequence of SHAs to be excluded from the version calculations.
 Useful when